-Viewed as a well-made example of a backwoods horror film, The Hills Have Eyes forces viewers to consider many questions.
-Is violent vengeance ever justifiable?
+When viewed as a well-made example of a backwoods horror film, though, The Hills Have Eyes forces viewers to consider many life questions.
+Questions such as, is violent vengeance ever justifiable?
 Should victims descend to the level of their tormentors to attain justice, or to survive, when no other avenues of redress are available?

 5. The Exorcist (1973)

-It has been nearly half a century after the cinematic release of The Exorcist, and the movie remains controversial.
-It's a staple in discussions about nasty and notorious movies too.
+It is nearly half a century after the cinematic release of The Exorcist, and the movie remains controversial.
+A staple in discussions about nasty and notorious horror movies too.

-The legendary pea soup spewing scenes, and profanity, continue to disgust.
+The legendary pea soup spewing scenes, and profanity, continue to disgust as well.
 The religious will also be offended for a long time by the many sacrilegious scenes.

-Vice versa, the movie is celebrated as a glowing milestone in the horror filmmaking.
+Vice versa, this 1973 horror is still celebrated as a glowing milestone in horror filmmaking.
 Among its many accomplishments, The Exorcist was the first horror movie to be nominated for an Academy Award for Best Picture.
 It was also ranked by movie magazines such as Empire as one of the greatest American movies ever made.

-Given such controversy, it is thus easy to forget that the story is in actuality an intimate examination of the nature of evil and its relationship to the concept of God.
-The spiritual crisis experienced by one of the protagonists, Father Damien Karras, also humanizes the daily question that confounds the religious.
-Just how could there be a benevolent creator when the world is so full of evil and injustice?
+Given such controversy, it is thus easy to forget that the story is in actuality, an intimate examination of the nature of evil and its relationship to the concept of God.
+The spiritual crisis experienced by one of the protagonists, Father Damien Karras, humanizes the daily question that torments the religious.
+Just how could there be a benevolent creator when the world is so full of wickedness and injustice?